You must successfully kill two elk (of any type) to complete the Learn to Hunt quest.

 What to Eat?

 In Yellowstone, elk are wolves' main meal.
-You can also hunt and eat other prey: mule deer, moose, snowshoe hares, and bighorn sheep (coming soon!).
-Note: bison are planned for a future episode.
+You can also hunt and eat other prey: mule deer, moose, snowshoe hares, beavers, pronghorn, and bighorn sheep (coming soon!).
+Bull bison are tough to kill but you might find a carcass.

 Predators try to expend the least effort for the most calories, while also considering the level of risk.
 A snowshoe hare might be the easiest to kill, but hunting enough hares to feed a whole wolf pack is not worth the effort – compared to an elk feast that could sustain a pack for a week or so.
 Scavenging at a carcass is a great way to get calories but not if you have to fight a grizzly or rival wolves to get a few bites.